-In the above illustration, the computational resource scheduling strategy $\psi$ is able to allocate resources adaptively, based on perceiving the learning status and foreseeing the learning progress of the threads.
-Intuitively, if the algorithm $\mathcal{L}$ is based on gradient calculation, then the allocation of more computational resources to a task implies that more gradient calculations can be executed for that task.
-As Figure~\ref{fig:fig4} illustrates, assume that the two task threads are allocated with the same amount of computational resources initially.
+The resource scheduling strategy $\psi$ is able to allocate resource adaptively, based on perceiving the learning status and foreseeing the learning progress of the threads.
+Intuitively, if $\mathcal{L}$ is based on gradient calculation, then the allocation of more computational resource to a task implies that more gradient calculations can be executed for that task.
+As Figure~\ref{fig:fig4} illustrates, assume that the two task threads are allocated with the same amount of resource initially.
 At iteration $\tau_1$, $\psi$ perceives that thread 1 arrives at a flat convergence area where its error has not significantly dropped during the past five rounds of gradient calculation, whereas thread 2 goes into a slope area with a faster error drop.
-Then, $\psi$ decides to reduce the resources for thread 1 and reallocates them to thread 2.
-At the final iteration $\tau_3$, thread 2 reaches the status $b$ rather than $b'$, with the sacrifice of thread 1 which reaches the status $a$ rather than $a'$, leading to a better overall throughput of $.5$ (i.e., thread 2 is judged to be successful according to the threshold $\epsilon_0$) rather than $.0$ (i.e., neither threads reach $\epsilon_0$ if the computational resources continue to be evenly allocated).
-Indeed, even if one considers another definition for thread throughput, such as defining it according to the average error, the helpfulness of $\psi$ is still visible from the improvement from $\frac{\epsilon_{a'} + \epsilon_{b'}}{2}$ to $\frac{\epsilon_{a} + \epsilon_{b}}{2}$.

-Note that merely maximizing thread throughput may lead $\psi$ to prefer learning easier threads; this can be repaired by assigning importance weights to threads when needed.
+Then, $\psi$ decides to reduce the resource for thread 1 and reallocates them to thread 2.
+At the final iteration $\tau_3$, thread 2 reaches the status $b$ rather than $b'$, with the sacrifice of thread 1 which reaches the status $a$ rather than $a'$, leading to a better overall throughput of $.5$ (i.e., thread 2 is judged to be successful according to the threshold $\epsilon_0$) rather than $.0$ (i.e., neither threads reach $\epsilon_0$ if the computational resource continue to be evenly allocated).
+Indeed, even if one considers another definition for thread throughput, such as defining it according to average error, the helpfulness of $\psi$ is still visible from the improvement from $\frac{\epsilon_{a'} + \epsilon_{b'}}{2}$ to $\frac{\epsilon_{a} + \epsilon_{b}}{2}$.
+Merely maximizing thread throughput may lead $\psi$ to prefer learning easier threads; this can be repaired by assigning priority or importance weights to threads when needed.